amiribnjaman/carz-manufacturing-project-client-a12/README.md

 ## Site features

+ - First of all, This is a full stack project where users can purchase a product and payment.

+ - To purchase product first of all, users have to login/create an account through email and password and also using Social network google.

+ - And an admin can add new product, manage product, and manage orders.

- - This is a car part manufacturing website where user can purchase a bunch of product, delete and comment and on the other side a admin can add, delete parts and can manage admin and products.
+ - Further, This is a car part manufacturing website where user can purchase a bunch of product, delete and comment and on the other side a admin can add, delete parts and can manage admin and products.

  - Home page:
 - First this site have a Navbar.
 Here some of menus.